ami-iit/yarp-openmct/README.md

 ## [Server Installation](#top)

+### Supported Platforms

 The following instructions assume you are installing the software as a non-root user.
 Make sure that you have [Git](https://git-scm.com) installed in your platform.
-The tool installation and execution have been tested on MacOS Catalina 10.15.7 and Vanilla Ubuntu 20.04.
+The tool installation and execution have been tested on **MacOS Catalina 10.15.7** and **Vanilla Ubuntu 20.04**.

+:warning: The tool installation has not been tested on Windows.
+On top of that, the installation of dependencies **YARP, CMake** and **C/C++ compiler toolchain** binaries rely on the use of the `conda` package manager, which is still not fully supported on Windows PowerShell (https://github.com/robotology/robotology-superbuild/issues/890), and was not tested on [Git Bash](https://gitforwindows.org/) nor Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/install),[Ubuntu on WSL](https://ubuntu.com/wsl)).

 ### Install NVM, Node.js and npm